foodfight/showz/scripts/how-to-succeed-in-devops.md

       accounting, budgeting?
     * how many years of experience does one need to be considered a technology generalist?
 2 years, 5 years, 10 years?
+    * what will happen to sysadmins who lack these skills?
 * Let's Talk $$$$
     * How much do these technology generalists earn and where do they have to go?